svallejovera/smr_racism/README.md

 - `3_code_empirics/2_racism_by_bots.R`: R code to estimate the multinomial model from Appendix G and Figure G1 from the Appendix.

 ## Data
-All data files are available at this public repository.
+All data files are available at this public repository: https://doi.org/10.7910/DVN/3G6YXY.
 Here are the names and the content of each data file:

 - `data/final/sub_indigena_pred.Rdata`: Final data file with network data and predicted labels for each tweet from the indigena Twitter query.
 - `data/final/sub_paro_pred.Rdata`: Final data file with network data and predicted labels for each tweet from the paro Twitter query.